Making myGov easy to use

 Meeting web standards

-We design myGov to meet the Australian Government standard.
+We design myGov to meet Australian Government standards.

-The Web Content Accessibility Guidelines (WCAG) defines requirements for designers and developers to improve accessibility for people with disabilities.
+The Web Content Accessibility Guidelines (WCAG) defines requirements for designers and developers to make digital content accessible for people with disability.
 It defines 3 levels of conformance: Level A, Level AA, and Level AAA.
-We aim to meet WCAG version 2.1 level AA.
+We aim to meet WCAG version 2.1 level AA at a minimum.
 You can learn more about WCAG on the Web Accessibility Initiative website.

 Improving myGov is our ongoing commitment.
-We’re continually making updates to myGov so it meets WCAG 2.1 level AA.
+We’re continually making updates to myGov so it meets WCAG 2.1 level AA, and AAA where possible.

 We also base the design and features of myGov on research.
 To make sure the site is accessible and user friendly, we follow the Digital Transformation Agency’s: